capacity for MediaSense is a function of the hardware profile that the system

 so that the overall recording and video playback load will not exceed a desired

-maximum number cluster-wide (leaving room for an enforceable number of
+maximum number cluster-wide (allowing for an enforceable number of monitoring,

-monitoring, playback, and HTTP download operations).
-The recording and video
+playback, and HTTP download operations).
+The recording and video playback load

-playback load is balanced across all servers.
-(Perfect balance will not always
+is balanced across all servers.
+(Perfect balance will not always be achieved,

 nodes are installed, they adjust their capacity expectations according to the